 I honestly wouldn’t have believed this worked so well if I didn’t see this video myself.
-Reading the comments, this looks like a pretty common solution to getting rid of yellow flies though!
+Reading the comments, this looks like a pretty common solution to getting rid of yellow flies in some areas!

 The homemade yellow fly hat trap looks like a useful tool if you have no choice but to venture into deer fly territory.
-I’m assuming you’ll still get bit up, but this will at least give you a fighting chance.
+I’m assuming you’ll still get bit up a little bit, but this will at least give you a fighting chance.

 Yellow Fly Bite Treatment:

 The yellow fly bite is painful and it causes an area with itchy-swelling.
 The following list is the ways you can prevent getting bitten by these flies: